 Have no fear!
 You are here!
 And I’m going to teach you to be a great conversationalist even if you’re shy or an introvert.

-Speech is music.
+Because speech is music.

 Great conversationalists know that speech is music.
 And second, speech is power.